gelthemu/croozefm/src/data/articles/nightmare-17-j-j-spaun-ejects-island-green-players.md

 J.J.
 Spaun lost his ball.

 Playing TPC Sawgrass’ famed island-green 17th on Monday morning, he couldn’t see it after its descent.
-He’d barrelled an 8-iron on the 130-yard par-3 during the second of three playoff holes with Rory McIlroy to decide the Players Championship, and something good was needed.
+He’d barrelled an 8-iron on the 130-yard par-3 during the second of three playoff holes with Rory McIlroy to decide THE PLAYERS Championship, and something good was needed.
 On overtime’s first hole, on the par-5 16th, Spaun made par, while McIlroy birdied to take a one-stroke lead.
 But Spaun’s response looked promising.
 A minute or so earlier, McIlroy had found the green and was about 30 feet away, but Spaun’s ball was tracking toward a spot where it would land, then spin back toward the cup.

 If you were watching on the grounds, or viewing on Golf Channel, you saw it didn’t.
 But Spaun was bewildered.